 found.
 If a lower bound produces power method constants that yield an

-invalid PDF, the user may wish to provide a Skurt
+invalid PDF, the user may wish to provide a Skurt vector of

 kurtosis corrections.
-In this case, calc_lower_skurt
+In this case, calc_lower_skurt will

 attempt to find the smallest value that produces a kurtosis which yields

 a valid power method PDF.
-In addition, if method
+In addition, if method =

-“Polynomial”, a sixth cumulant correction vector (Six
+“Polynomial”, a sixth cumulant correction vector (Six) may

 be used to facilitate convergence of the root-solving algorithm.
 Since